+How to Help

 Helping someone who is in an abusive relationship can be frightening and challenging.
-This guide will help will provide you with the knowledge, tools and resources to support your loved one.
+This How to Help guide will help provide you with the knowledge, tools and resources to support your loved one.

+The cycle of violence

+DOMESTIC VIOLENCE

+is a pattern of abuse and control in an intimate relationship that escalates over time.
+The Cycle of Violence depicts this pattern, which consists of three phases.